BIOL275-MSUM/eda-ShogunKris21/README.md

 2019) for on all three separate tables.
-And after a survey of the three tables it was decided that the data in the first two tables should be averaged by Dragon Identification number while the Mark recapture data remains unchanged.
+And after a survey of the three tables it was decided that the data in the first two tables should be averaged by Dragon Identification number while the Mark recapture data remains unchanged for that proccess.
 The Daily Movement data is of minimal use as it shows how far an individual Komodo Dragon has traveled.
 The entirety of the Exploration Data on the other hand is useful in the sense that the individual Komodos have all their movement and exploration data shown to be resident and not leaving their site at all.
 As for Mark and Recapture data, the data was averaged by age class and all variables have been seen to be useful for the project as they are all factors in the reduced dispersal especially the habitat quality.

 ## Results

+After acquisition and preparation, the data was plotted via histogram with the y-variable remaining as age-class with the exception of figure 2 where the average weight (x-axis) of the komodo’s is compared to mean-daily movement.
+And the age class of the komodo dragons were compared with other variables as indicated by the figures below.

+Figure 1: Habitat condition

+Figure 2: Daily movement

+Figure 3: Body condition

+Figure 4: Inbreeding Coefficient

+Figure 5: Body length

+Figure 6: Komodo Dragon density

+Figure 7: Relatedness

+Figure 8: Prey Diversity

+Figure 9: Average Weight

 ## Discussion

+Reduced dispersal in Island ecosystems is a typical phenomenon in natural selections and most other studies have yet to truly distinguish the causes of said reduction whether they be direct or indirect (Jessop et al. 2018).
+As true as it may be, exploring the mechanisms that cause reduced dispersal such as habitat condition, prey diversity, and overall health of the organism finding the cause among these mechanisms could be extremely useful in the conservation of endangered species such as the infamous Komodo Dragon.
+While poaching and loss in genetic diversity might not be the most pressing concern for these great lizards learning why they have declined within the last few decades could help to preserve the future of not just these dragons but many other endangered species.

 ## Literature Cited